 Before we discuss a few of the best BOB foods for you, we need to answer a question:

-What Type Of Food Can You Pack In Your 72-Hour Survival Kit?
+What Food Can You Pack in a 72-Hour Survival Kit?

 The most confusing thing in picking the right kind of food for a BOB is balancing between your nutritional needs and the maximum weight you can carry on your back.